My Tri-C

 Unsure of what happens to the assessment results

-• We will add our yearly workshop schedule where we discuss the results in the faculty notification email.
-Loop closure sessions will be held in the spring semester after collection ends for an ELO.
+• Our yearly workshop schedule contains the Loop Closure sessions where we discuss the results in the faculty notification email.

 Rubrics need more opportunities for